-Steven Fesmire holds a joint appointment as Professor of Philosophy and Environmental Studies at Green Mountain, and he chairs the philosophy and religious studies programs.
+Steven Fesmire is Professor of Philosophy and Environmental Studies at Green Mountain, and he chairs the philosophy program.
 He is the author of Dewey (Routledge Press, 2015), winner of a 2015 Choice “Outstanding Academic Title” award.
 He is also the author of John Dewey and Moral Imagination: Pragmatism in Ethics (Indiana University Press, 2003), winner of a 2005 Choice “Outstanding Academic Title” award.
-He is editor of the Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017) and is preparing a manuscript titled Ecological Imagination: Essays in Pragmatism, Ethics, and Education.
+He is editor of the Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017) and is preparing a manuscript titled Beyond Moral Fundamentalism: Pragmatic Pluralism and Ecological Imagination in Ethics and Education.
 He was a 2009 Fulbright Scholar at Kyoto University and Kobe University in Japan, a 2015-16 Visiting Scholar at Dartmouth College, and a 2016 Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh in Scotland.
 He will be on leave during 2017-2018 as Visiting Professor of Philosophy at Middlebury College.

 The principal social role of philosophy (literally “friendship with wisdom”) is to interpret, critique, and redirect the beliefs, values, and prejudices of one’s time and place.
 It is a privilege and delight to join students in such reflections in the context of Green Mountain College’s lively sustainability mission.